March - May 1969

 AlbumSome of the songs worked on during this session were first released on the "Let It Be (50th anniversary boxset - SHM - Japanese edition)" Official album

-Late January 1969, the “Get Back” sessions were not over yet, but one night, engineer/producer Glyn Johns put together a rough compilation of songs recorded during that month to show The Beatles how he envisioned the future LP to be.
-But none of The Beatles liked the result.
+In late January 1969, although the “Get Back” sessions were still ongoing, engineer and producer Glyn Johns began assembling a rough compilation of songs recorded that month.
+His aim was to give The Beatles a sense of how he envisioned the eventual LP.
+However, none of the band members were satisfied with this initial effort.

-Early March 1969, John Lennon and Paul McCartney invited Glyn Johns to Abbey Road and gave him the eight-track tapes from the sessions at Apple Studios, including the rooftop concert.
-The tapes from the days in Twickenham studios, early January, were not included.
+In early March 1969, John Lennon and Paul McCartney invited Johns to Abbey Road and handed him the eight-track tapes from the Apple Studio sessions, including the rooftop concert recordings.
+The tapes from the earlier rehearsals at Twickenham Film Studios not included.

 Remember that idea you had about putting together an album?
 There are the tapes, go and do it.